This article describes step by step the best practice for bulk-document generation via DocumentsCorePack (DCP) in Power Automate (Microsoft Flow).

 - It is the fastest way to create the items, since the Add a row action will not count towards the service protection API limit as outlined in this article.

-Recommendation: if you have to email your documents or if you have to deal with very high volumes (10000+ records), the Dataverse connector is the better choice.
+Recommendation: If you must email your documents or if you deal with very high volumes of records (10000+ records), the Dataverse connector is the better choice.
 For smaller batches, both options are fine with a negligible difference in performance.

 2nd Loop: Get generated documents for processing

-The Get DocumentJob Result action provides the following information for every ID of our array:
+The Get DocumentJob result (V3) action provides the following information for every ID of our array:

 - File Name